i2b2-tranSMART/i2b2transmart-quick-start/README.md

 # start by running the new PIC-SURE HPDS UI, it will give you something to do while the other images download.
 $ docker-compose up -d nhaneshpds

+# The i2b2/tranSMART images will take several minutes to become available, while you wait you should check out the new PIC-SURE HPDS UI which will be the landing page of your stack.
+Browse to your docker-machine IP to try it out as you wait for the remaining steps of the setup to complete.
+You will still need to check on each of the following steps as they will run into intermittent network failures while you download about 40GB of compressed data.
+To get to i2b2/tranSMART once the following steps have completed successfully, click the Advanced Phenotype Search button in the PIC-SURE UI.

+Note: when you run this it will download about 40GB of data from the internet.
+Please be mindful of this if you are charged for data transfer.

 # images take several minutes to download, start by just downloading the DB image
 $ docker-compose pull db